-Kenneth A. Gunderman, age 50, was appointed to the Board of Directors and has served as President and Chief Executive Officer (or CEO) since March 2, 2015.
+Kenneth A. Gunderman, age 51, was appointed to the Board of Directors and has served as President and Chief Executive Officer (or CEO) since March 2, 2015.
 Prior to his appointment as President and Chief Executive Officer of Uniti, he served as the co-head of investment banking at Stephens Inc., where he was responsible for the strategic direction of the investment banking department and advised on many of the firm's notable investment banking transactions.
 From July 2014 to August 2017, Mr. Gunderman served on the board of America's Car-Mart, Inc. Prior to joining Stephens Inc., Mr. Gunderman was a member of the telecom investment banking group at Lehman Brothers, where he advised on various transactions and financings totaling more than \$125 billion.
 He also worked as a Certified Public Accountant at KPMG and holds an MBA from Yale and a Bachelor of Arts from Hendrix College.

 The Board believes it is important that Uniti's Chief Executive Officer serve on the Board of Directors, as the position of Chief Executive Officer puts Mr. Gunderman in a unique position to understand the challenges and issues facing the Company.
-Mr. Gunderman's qualifications for service on our Board of Directors include the same demonstrated skills and experience that qualify him to serve as Chief Executive Officer of Uniti.
+Mr. Gunderman's qualifications for service on the Board of Directors include the same demonstrated skills and experience that qualify him to serve as Chief Executive Officer of Uniti.

-Carmen Perez-Carlton, age 60, was appointed to the Board of Directors on October 1, 2019.
+Carmen Perez-Carlton, age 61, was appointed to the Board of Directors on October 1, 2019.
 From January 2017 to July 2019, Ms. Perez-Carlton served as an independent advisor for Crown Castle International Corp.
 (NYSE: CCI), a publicly-traded fiber infrastructure REIT, providing input and strategic guidance on matters related to mergers and acquisitions, strategy and business development opportunities.
 Previously, she served as President of FPL FiberNet, LLC from 2007 until it was acquired by Crown Castle in January, 2017.
 Ms. Perez-Carlton also served as Vice President, Sales and Marketing and Director, Finance & Accounting with FPL FiberNet, LLC from March 2004 to January 2007.
 Prior to FPL FiberNet, LLC, Ms. Perez-Carlton served as Assistant Controller and Director, Revenue and Recovery for Florida Power & Light, Co., where she led all credit and collections strategies and processes.
 Ms. Perez-Carlton began her career as an Audit Manager with Deloitte and holds a Bachelor of Arts in Accounting from Florida International University and is a Certified Public Accountant (inactive status).
-Ms. Perez-Carlton has served on multiple non-profit organization's boards and was recognized in 2013 by Capacity Media as one of the top ten women in the telecommunications industry.
+She has been a member of the board of directors of Blink Charging Company (Nasdaq: BLNK) since July 2021, where she presently serves as a member of the audit committee and chair of the ESG committee.
+Ms. Perez-Carlton has also served on multiple non-profit organization's boards and was recognized in 2013 by Capacity Media as one of the top ten women in the telecommunications industry.

-Ms. Perez-Carlton's qualifications for election to the Board include her operational, management, financial and accounting expertise gained through her long tenure as a senior executive in the telecommunications industry.
+Ms. Perez-Carlton's qualifications for election to the Board and to serve as Chair of the Audit Committee include her operational, management, financial and accounting expertise gained through her long tenure as a senior executive in the telecommunications industry.
 As a result of this expertise and experience, especially as president of FPL FiberNet, LLC until its sale in January 2017, Ms. Perez-Carlton is uniquely qualified to advise on Uniti's growth strategies and M&A activities, and the Board believes that Ms. Perez-Carlton has a valuable understanding of, and is equipped to assist the Board in navigating, the challenges of the segment of the communications industry in which Uniti competes.